NH Interagency Coordinating Council

 The NH Interagency Coordinating Council is referred to as the "ICC" in NH.
 The ICC is federally mandated under Part C of the Individuals with Disabilities Education Improvement Act (IDEIA) of 2004 and serves as an advisory group to the NH Department of Health and Human Services (DHHS), Bureau for Family Centered Services (BFCS).
 This state agency oversees Family Centered Early supports and Services for children birth up to age three who have or are at risk of having developmental delays and their families.

 New Hampshire ICC members are nominated by members and appointed by the Governor.
 The IDEIA of 2004 requires that ICC members represent key programs that are related to early childhood.
 The Council elects the ICC Chair, Vice Chair, Secretary, and Member At Large.
 A diverse membership is critical to assisting BDS in overseeing the Family-Centered Early Supports and Services system.
 Every effort is made to have members from as many different regions of the state as possible.
 The "culture" of different communities needs to be represented to provide different perspectives.
 The mission of the ICC is to promote and increase the quality of Family Centered Early Supports and Services and Preschool Special Education supports and services to eligible children, birth through five years, and their families.

-The New Hampshire Interagency Coordinating Council is an advisory body to the DHHS BDS and the Department of Education, Bureau of Special Education.
-The purpose of the NH ICC is to assist these agencies to promote and increase the quality of Family Centered Early Supports and Services (Part C of IDEA) and Preschool Special Education (Part B/619) supports and services to eligible children, birth through five years, and their families.
+The New Hampshire Interagency Coordinating Council is an advisory body for Family Centered Early Supports and Services (FCESS).
+The purpose of the NH ICC is to assist FCESS agencies to promote and increase the quality of early supports and services (Part C of IDEA) and Preschool Special Education (Part B/619) supports and services to eligible children, birth through five years, and their families.
 Four major goals underlie the ICC's mission: